philmander/inverted/README.md

 };

-// use the container with a different context var appContext = AppContext(conf, null, root); //the null here is a profile which is explained later
+// use the container with a different context var appContext = inverted.AppContext(conf, null, root); //the null here is a profile which is explained later

 appContext.getProto("myObj", function(myObj) {